gap-system/gap/INSTALL.md

 to the GAP system or any package.

 If you use Unix (including OS X), you can use the `.tar.gz`, `.tar.bz2` or `.zip` archives containing the GAP source distribution.
-Such archive will unpack to the directory named `gap4rX`.
+Such archives will unpack into a directory named `gap4rX`.

 If you use Windows, then use the `.exe` installer which contains binaries for GAP and some packages and provides the standard installation procedure.